sesame-project/simulationBasedTesting/documentation/userguide.md

 # User Guide
 This document describes using the SESAME simulation-based testing platform.
-It is assumed that at this point the users have already set and installed the platform.
+It is assumed that at this point the users have already set up and installed the platform.
 The user guide contains the following headings:

 - Starting the Child Eclipse (in order to run the SESAME Wizard)